qtumproject/documents/en/Technical-White-Paper-for-QtumX/README.md

 2. Education records: record education experience or online courses experience
 3. Luxury: record information of luxury for public verification

+# Future Work
+The QtumX project aims to build a business solution, helping enterprises, organizations and schools to apply the blockchain technology to their areas.
+So it will be more than a consortium blockchain proposed in this paper.
+More information about QtumX will be published after we applied the patents related.

 # References